Tatiana Grigorovici: Biography

-Born in Kamenetz Podolski (at the time in the Russian Empire), as the 14th child of a wealthy Jewish merchant family, she was one of the few women of her generation who were able to complete a university degree.
-She went to the universities of Vienna and Bern, where she studied philosophy and political economy and discovered her fascination for Marxism, especially for Karl Marx's economic writings and Das Kapital.
-In 1903, she married Gheorghe Grigorovici, a Romanian medical school student in Vienna and fellow social democrat.
-In 1906, they moved to Czernowitz, in his native Bukovina.
-Their son, Radu Grigorovici, became a Romanian physicist.
+Grigorovici was one of the few women of her generation who were able to complete a university degree.
+She went to both the University of Vienna in Austria-Hungary and the University of Bern in Switzerland, where she studied philosophy and political economy and discovered her fascination for Marxism, especially for Karl Marx's economic writings and Das Kapital.
+Her doctoral thesis covered Marx and Ferdinand Lassalle and was titled Die Wertlehre bei Marx und Lassalle (1910).